in the heart of athriving capital city

 We are at the forefront of today’s most exciting scientific discoveries, providing an inspiring place to work and study.

-School of Physics and Astronomy, Cardiff University, Queen's Building, The Parade, Cardiff, Wales, UK, CF24 3AA
+School of Physics and Astronomy, Queen's Buildings North Building, 5 The Parade, Newport Road, Cardiff, CF24 3AA